Policies for Second Degrees

 Requirements for a Second Graduate Degree

-Students enrolling in a second graduate degree must complete all requirements of the second degree program.
+Students enrolling in a second graduate degree must complete all requirements of the second-degree program.
 No more than 12 credit hours of previously earned coursework at South University may be applied towards a second graduate degree (except Master of Science in Nursing Family Nurse Practitioner).
-Students enrolling into a second Masters of Science in Nursing Degree (Family Nurse Practitioner) see Second Master of Science in Nursing Degree for Family Nurse Practitioner under the Graduate Transfer of Credit Policy.
+Students enrolling into a second Master of Science in Nursing Degree see Second Master of Science in Nursing Degree under the Graduate Transfer of Credit Policy.

 Students enrolled in a second graduate degree program are subject to the satisfactory academic progress, graduation requirements, and all other academic policies of that program.